 Many cactus can be trimmed.
-All types of prickly pear cactus, some columnar cactus, and some agaves are included in this list.
+All types of prickly pear cactus, help some columnar cactus, and some agaves are included in this list.
 Some desert plants that you don’t want to trim include ocotillo plants and barrel cactus.

 Here’s the right way to do it and stay thorn free at the same time.